jjvanzon/Circular-Language-Spec/constructs-drafts/peels.md

 #### Peels for Other Symbols.

 The peel notation above works the same for triangle symbols.
-It also works for procedure symbols, except that procedure symbols have a different set of line types, so a different set of peel types: reference peels and interface peels.
+It also works for command symbols, except that command symbols have a different set of line types, so a different set of peel types: reference peels and interface peels.

 #### Abstract Meaning